Railroad Quiet Zones

 - Pearl Parkway

-The community provided input on a number of factors, including the number of people living and working within 0.5 miles of the railroad crossings, type and proximity of adjacent land uses (existing and/or planned), as well as street characteristics, safety, and costs for installation, plus any potential on-going maintenance responsibilities.
+The community provided input on a number of factors, including the number of people living and working within 0.5 miles of the railroad crossings, type and proximity of adjacent land uses (existing and/or planned), street characteristics, safety, installation cost and potential ongoing maintenance responsibilities.

-These were conducted by the City of Boulder in partnership with Boulder County and the Federal Railroad Administration.
-To view the previous two open house presentation materials and boards, please see the links below.
+To view the previous two open house presentation materials and boards, please see the links below:

 We want to hear from you!
-If you have any comments or questions about the railroad quiet zones project, please submit your comments below.
+If you have any comments or questions about the railroad Quiet Zones projects, please submit your comments below.
 Feedback will be shared with the project team.